Cloud native Automated Moving Target Defense (AMTD) that prevents attacks on enterprise workloads, APIs, and data.

-Once an enterprise is registered with Hopr, DevOps staff are trusted to register enterprise workloads and obtain an XTRA 'sidecar' (a container image file from Hopr's repository).
+Once an enterprise is registered with Hopr, DevOps staff are trusted with access to Hopr's container repository and Help Center for onboarding.

-DevOps staff configure XTRA Sidecars with a specific CHIPS algorithm to enable it to communicate with other trusted enterprise workload.
-Additional Envoy configuration settings are possible, too.
+DevOps staff configure Sidecars with a specific CHIPS™ algorithm to enable encrypted communication with other workloads using identical sidecars.

-A comparison of XTRA's features versus four competitor products
+A comparison of Hopr features for internal workloads versus four competitor products

 Envoy proxy is open source software developed by the Cloud Native Foundation.
 It performs many networking functions for workloads using a sidecar pattern.
-XTRA Sidecars add a custom filter to Envoy.
+Hopr sidecars add a custom filter to Envoy.

 Only sidecars whose workloads need to inter-operate to perform a service must use the same CHIPS algorithm.
 Other enterprise workloads/sidecars may be configured with different algorithms for micro-segmentation of enterprise services.